ManideepK007/arrhythmia-detection/README.md

-Automated Detection of Cardiac Arrhythmia using Recurrent Neural Network (LSTM & CNN) This project implements a desktop application for the automated detection and classification of cardiac arrhythmias using deep learning models (Long Short-Term Memory - LSTM and Convolutional Neural Network - CNN).
-The application provides a user-friendly graphical interface (GUI) built with Tkinter to facilitate dataset management, model training, and performance evaluation.
+AUTOMATED DETECTION OF CARDIAC ARRHYTHMIA USING RECURRENT NEURAL NETWORK (LSTM & CNN) This project implements a desktop application for the automated detection and classification of cardiac arrhythmias using Deep Learning models (Long Short-Term Memory - LSTM and Convolutional Neural Network - CNN).
+The application provides a User-friendly Graphical User Interface (GUI) built with Tkinter to facilitate dataset management, model training, and performance evaluation.

-Problem Statement
+PROBLEM STATEMENT
-Cardiac arrhythmias, or irregular heartbeats, can range from benign to life-threatening conditions.
+Cardiac Arrhythmias, or irregular heartbeats, can range from benign to life-threatening conditions.
 Accurate and timely diagnosis is crucial for effective patient management.
 Manual interpretation of Electrocardiogram (ECG) signals by cardiologists is time-consuming and can be prone to human error.
-This project aims to automate this detection process using advanced deep learning techniques to provide a fast and reliable diagnostic aid.
+This project aims to automate this detection process using advanced Deep Learning techniques to provide a fast and reliable diagnostic aid.

-Solution Overview
+SOLUTION OVERVIEW
-The application utilizes a deep learning pipeline consisting of data preprocessing, model training (LSTM and CNN), and comprehensive performance evaluation.
-It leverages the power of recurrent and convolutional neural networks to learn intricate patterns from ECG data and classify various cardiac conditions.
+The application utilizes a Deep Learning pipeline consisting of data preprocessing, model training (LSTM and CNN), and comprehensive performance evaluation.
+It leverages the power of Recurrent Neural Networks and Convolutional Neural Networks to learn intricate patterns from ECG data and classify various Cardiac conditions.

-Features
+FEATURES
 Dataset Upload: Load ECG datasets (CSV format) into the application.

 Data Preprocessing: